s-newman/skitter/documentation/REFERENCE.md

 ### GET     /isAuthenticated
 __Not implemented__
-Checks if a specific user is currently authenticated.
+Checks if a specific user is currently authenticated, given their username and password.

 ### PUT     /signIn
 __Not implemented__